-other beneficial uses of the waters concerned
+• other beneficial uses of the waters concerned

 Concerns were raised regarding the potential impact of this project on recreational activities in the area.
-Parts of the sites extend into low water channels.
-This would create areas difficult to navigate due to the presence of trestles on the seabed.
-It would also pose a risk for small vessel navigation to St. John's Pier.
+The south-eastern portion of the site extends into a branch of the low water channel of the Owenea River.
+Trestles in this location may impede small boat navigation.